-With respect to the Palmer Square Income Plus Fund, for the fiscal year ended June 30, 2021, the advisor received a fee of 0.49% and recouped previously waived fees of 0.04%.
+With respect to the Palmer Square Income Plus Fund, for the fiscal year ended June 30, 2022, the advisor received a fee of 0.49%.

-With respect to the Palmer Square Ultra-Short Duration Investment Grade Fund, the Advisor received a fee of 0.09% for the fiscal year ended June 30, 2021.
+With respect to the Palmer Square Ultra-Short Duration Investment Grade Fund, for the fiscal year ended June 30, 2022, the Advisor received a fee of 0.02%.

-A discussion regarding the basis for the Board's approval of the Advisory Agreement is available in the Funds' Semi-Annual Report to shareholders dated as of December 31, 2020.
+A discussion regarding the basis for the Board's approval of the Advisory Agreement is available in the Funds' Semi-Annual Report to shareholders dated as of December 31, 2021.